CryptoFiew/cryptofiew-hub/README.md

 ## Contributing

-We welcome contributions to Crypto Pulse Minions!
+We welcome contributions to CryptoFiew Minions!
 If you'd like to contribute, please follow these steps:

 1. Fork this repository to your own GitHub account and clone it to your local machine.
 2. Create a new branch for your changes: `git checkout -b feat/new-feature`